- Nebraska does not maintain a list of eligible surplus lines insurers.

 - Nebraska permits the procurement of sickness and accident insurance from a nonadmitted insurer under the Surplus Lines Insurance Act.
 This does not prohibit the procurement of disability insurance that has a benefit limit in excess of any benefit limit available from an admitted insurer.

-- The Nebraska legislature in 2016 enacted legislation which eliminated the requirement to tax multistate risks at other states’ rates.
-Effective January 1, 2017, all surplus lines premium where Nebraska is the home state of the insured shall be taxed 100% at Nebraska’s rate of 3%.
+- Effective January 1, 2017, all surplus lines premium where Nebraska is the home state of the insured are taxed 100% at Nebraska’s rate of 3%.